SAP-samples/xsa-cap-migration/migration-script/README.md

 - Generate MTA deployment descriptor (mta.yaml) by running the command `cds add mta`.
 - Install the npm node modules in the CAP project by running the command `npm install`.
 - Rename the other Hana database artifacts to Hana Cloud supported format.
 That is entities should be in Uppercase and `.` to be replaced by `_`
-- Create a service.cds file with the service definition, Compile it and add redirect.
 - Copy the UI folder.
 - Remove empty directories.
 - Add odata V2 Support and Build tasks